 What are the effects of dermatitis?

 As well as causing pain or discomfort, dermatitis in some cases can result in long periods away from work.
 At times the same work cannot be resumed because the person has become sensitised to the substance.

 What can be done to prevent contact dermatitis?

-- Provide material safety data sheets for hazardous substances;
+- Provide safety data sheets for hazardous chemicals;

 - Substitute a safer alternative substance or product.
 For example, replace powdered latex gloves with unpowdered latex gloves or disposable nitrile gloves;

 - Include information about contact dermatitis in your safety training programme;

 - Provide personal protective equipment (PPE) and barrier creams where appropriate; and

 - Take additional precautions for workers with known allergies.